 New students take the Responsible Computing Tutorial in order to gain access to their new University computing accounts, including UVA email.
 This tutorial explains what it means to be a good digital citizen and that the use of computing resources is governed not only by the Honor System, but also by local, state, and federal laws pertaining to copyrights, security, and other statutes on electronic media.
 The Responsible Computing Student Handbook is available at http://its.virginia.edu/responsiblecomputing.

-At first, students log in through NetBadge by providing their UVA computing ID (for example, mst3k) and temporary password, but later, after completing their identity verification, students use their permanent passwords instead.
+Students log in through NetBadge by providing their UVA computing ID (e.g., mst3k) and password.
 This password will be the one they use to access most systems during their time at UVA and beyond.

 Online File Storage